nicm42/100-days-of-code/log2.md

 Link to work: None

 Day 96: 20th May 2020
 Progress: Worked on my portfolio in Figma.

 Thoughts: I feel like it's something you can endlessly tweak, easier than in CSS, and at some point I will have to stop and just code the thing.

 Link to work: None

+Day 97: 21st May 2020
+Progress: Did the mobile design for my profile and watched a coding video.

+Thoughts: The mobile design was easy to copy from the desktop design.
+The coding video was really useful to see how to use all the aspects of SCSS, not just variables.

+Link to work: None